-How have the general public reacted to the group?
+How has the general public reacted to the group?

-In the beginning, the public was afraid of us but after we protected and defended them our intentions became clearer and people who liked us started appearing.
-It's got to the point where people have started defending us.
+In the beginning, the public was afraid of us.
+But after we protected and defended them our intentions became clearer and people who liked us started appearing.
+It's gotten to the point where people have started defending us.

 What is your relationship like with the Egyptian media?